ssuter1/Splunk-Free-Apache-LDAP-Config/README.md

 tools.proxy.on = True
 ```

 Now, create a virtualhost in apache.
 This also enables TLS otherwise your LDAP creds will be sent in plaintext.
-A few othber options enabled due to using self-signed certs.
+A few other options enabled due to using self-signed certs.
 For example: /etc/httpd/conf.d
 ```
 <virtualhost *:443>
      ServerAdmin user@domain.com